 Funds made available under this part shall be used to supplement, and not supplant, any other federal, state, or local education funds.
 An LEA may use Title I funds only to supplement and, to the extent practical, increase the level of funds that would, in the absence of Title I funds, be made available from non-federal sources for the education of students participating in Title I programs.
 In no case may Title I funds be used to supplant or take the place of funds from non-federal sources.

-Does the LEA have written procedures in place to ensure Title I-A funds are used to supplement and not supplant funds from non-federal sources include the following:
+Does the LEA have written procedures in place to ensure Title I-A funds are used to supplement and not supplant funds from non-federal sources, including the following:

-(5) what is the method and remedy to make resource adjustments if the LEA has supplanted?
+- what is the method and remedy to make resource adjustments, if the LEA has supplanted?

 There are three questions that can be asked of an LEA to determine if federal funds have been used correctly: